 One thing we often forget about sunscreen, as humans, is you are meant to reapply it throughout the day.
 The same goes for dogs.
 Most manufacturers will say the length of time they protect your dog, which is normally around 2 hours before you will need to reapply the product.

 What Are The Different Types Of Sun Protection Products For Dogs?

-Sprays are the most common form of sun protection you’ll find on the market for dogs.
+Our panel of independent experts quickly noticed that sprays are the most common form of sun protection you’ll find on the market for dogs.
 This is because sprays are lightweight.
 That super thin layer of protection makes it feel nicer on the skin for your dog.
 If your dog is prone to sweating or has a lot of fur (in their furrier areas), a thick balm or oily sunscreen will ultimately feel quite uncomfortable.

 Balms usually have soothing properties that can help sunburnt skin as well as protect it from further sun damage.
-This is an oiler, heavier formula that would form an occlusive barrier over your dog’s damaged skin, and shield it from the sun while your dog heals.
+This is an oily, heavier formula that would form an occlusive barrier over your dog’s damaged skin, and shield it from the sun while your dog heals.

 If you are searching for sun cream for your dog because they have already been burnt a few times, a soothing balm and suncream combination will do your dog a world of good.